 To enforce that, I’ve had her iPhone shut off and I’ve also turned off the Wi-Fi on our router.

 She definitely isn’t using free Wi-Fi because the only place that offers it on our side of town is the local McDonalds and it’s too far away for her to get their signal.

 I also know for a fact that she gets online while she’s still inside our house.
 I just can’t figure out how she’s doing it.
 Any ideas?

-Rick’s answer: Yes Diedra, I have a couple of them.
-The first possibility is she’s piggybacking off of a neighbor’s unsecured Wi-Fi network.
-In my mind, this is the most likely method.
-You can check to see if there is an open network available with your own smart phone (or laptop).
-Just open the Wi-Fi settings screen and take a peek at the available networks.
+1 – The most likely possibility is she’s piggybacking off of a neighbor’s unsecured Wi-Fi network.
+You can easily check to see if there is an open network available with your own smartphone (or laptop).

 Just open the WiFi settings and take a peek at the available networks.
 If you see one that doesn’t have the little “lock” icon indicating that it’s secure that network is likely the culprit.

 2 – The second-most likely possibility is one of your neighbors has willingly supplied your daughter with the access code (i.e. password) to their network so she can log in and use their WiFi connection.

 3 – There’s also the possibility that she might be using a prepaid phone that you don’t even know she has access to.

 4 – Yet another real possibility is she has borrowed a phone from one of her friends.